 Jesus said to her, “I am the resurrection and the life.
-He who believes in me will live, even though he dies; therefore whoever lives and believes in me will never die.
+He who believes in me will live, even though he dies; therefore, whoever lives and believes in me will never die.

 What do the red eggs symbolize?

 Legend has it that the Mother of Jesus, sitting at the feet of her crucified Son, saw a basket of eggs left near the cross.
 So, the blood gushing from the Lord’s breast reddened the eggs, and the Mother of God blessed them with tears.
 After eating the eggs, the red shells are kept for plowing in the furrows.
 She believed that the soil would bear good fruit.
 It is also known as the red Easter egg.
-And has miraculous powers of healing, removing evil, and the bearer of health, beauty, vigor, and strength.
+And has miraculous powers of healing, removing evil, and being the bearer of health, beauty, vigor, and strength.
 Why do we paint eggs on Easter?

 Red eggs have since been a symbol of self-sacrifice, a symbol of Christian pain and martyrdom, but also a symbol of faith and resurrection.
-Red eggs represent the passion and blood of God, but also the power of life that overcomes all pain when strengthened by faith in God.
+Red eggs represent the passion and blood of God but also the power of life that overcomes all pain when strengthened by faith in God.

 The meaning behind the beautiful color of Easter eggs

 Good Thursday or Easter Thursday is when housewives have to prepare several traditional dishes for Easter, especially Easter cake and red eggs.
 So tradition says that if we paint eggs on Easter, Thursday will not spoil all year round.
-But let’s find out what they symbolize their colors and the symbol of the different painted eggs on Easter.
+But let’s find out what symbolizes their colors and the symbol of the different painted eggs on Easter.

 Also, the significance of the blue color of eggs is associated with calmness, serenity, and spirituality.
 But the symbolism of colors is contradictory, so blue can sometimes reflect sadness and loneliness.

 Blue is found in the skies and the waters.
 So, it is a color suggesting slowness as opposed to the vigor and intensity of red.
-If dark blue inspires confidence, dignity, and intelligence, bright blue denotes purification, strength, support, and coolness, and light blue peace, serenity, spirituality, and infinity.
+If dark blue inspires confidence, dignity, and intelligence, bright blue denotes purification, strength, support, and coolness.
+And light blue peace, serenity, spirituality, and infinity.

 Most often, the color green on eggs symbolizes nature and, by correlation, rebirth, life, youth, and vigor.
 So, the people who live in green areas are physically and mentally healthier than those who do not have the privilege of living in such regions.
 It is also the symbol of fertility.
 In fact, in the Middle Ages, brides wore outfits where green predominated.
 So, the shades of green have different meanings: dark green is the color of masculinity and wealth; emerald green symbolizes immortality; olive green is the color of peace.

 Red symbolizes heat, fire, passion, enthusiasm, and aggression.
 So it can increase blood pressure and breathing rate.
-Also, it has the effect of stimulating people to make quick decisions and raising hopes.
+Also, it has the effect of stimulating people to make quick decisions and raising hope.
 Red clothes can give the feeling of power, conflict, and aggression.

 - On Easter morning, it’s a good idea to put a red egg in a bowl of cold water and wash your face.
 The red egg, consecrated in church, protects you and helps keep you healthy and vigorous all year round.

 - Red Easter eggs are always eaten at a big meal with family or friends.
-So, tradition says that the eggs should be eaten on the night of the Resurrection, as soon as the service is over, and at the Easter lunch.
+So, tradition says that the eggs should be eaten on the night of the Resurrection, as soon as the service is over, and at Easter lunch.